Spiritual bypassing: are you in your body?

 You cannot stand tall and equal among those who witness the truth of Allah, nor witness the truth of your neighbour, if you are scared to witness yourself.

-To witness others and ease their pain, you must meet your own gaze and accept what you see.
+You need to witness others to ease their pain.
+And your pain needs to be witnessed to heal.
+You must be able to meet your own gaze and accept what you see and what you feel.
+Dismissing your feelings, pretending to be insignificant, and minimising your experiences is not an option.
 Because only when you’re not running away from yourself, can you meaningfully run towards the people who need you – and who you need too.
-We need to witness others and be witnessed, to heal.

 “Every believer is the mirror of his brother.
 He protects him against loss and defends him behind his back.” — Prophet Muhammad (pbuh).